 Geocaching on Wake County Park property is handled on a park-by-park basis.
 Please visit a specific park's website or contact them directly to learn about their geocaching policies.

-Geocaching is an accepted recreational activity at Harris Lake County Park though at this time, no additional/new geocaches will be approved until further notice.
+Geocaching is an accepted recreational activity at Harris Lake County Park.
 The park maintains a maximum number of caches on park property.
 Those wishing to establish a new cache must receive approval from Harris Lake County Park prior to placing a cache.
-To obtain the approval you must complete and submit a Geocache Placement Request Form to the park office.
-Please refer to this form for more information.
+Please contact us at harris.lake@wake.gov or 919-387-4342 for more information.

 Orienteering